screencloud/app-core/README.md

   }
 }
 ```
-classDiagram
-    Bridge <|-- PostMessageBridge
-    Bridge <|-- WebSocketBridge
-    Bridge <|-- LocalBridge
-    LocalBridge : used as mock during apps tests
-    WebSocketBridge : could be developed in future

 PostMessageBridge is intended to be as dumb as possible, and thus is quite loosely typed.
 All of the type checking happens on the actual messages themselves, in the classes that inherit from `MessageApp`